March 2010 nor'easter: Massachusetts

 Up to 10 in of rain combined with rapidly melting snow from earlier storms caused widespread urban flooding and forced rivers out of their banks across the state.
 Governor Deval Patrick declared a state of emergency and activated the National Guard to assist in the storm's aftermath.
 Flooding also shut down sections of commuter rail lines heading into and out of Boston, and caused sewage to overflow from treatment plants and into Boston Harbor.

 New Hampshire

+Most of the significant impacts of this storm was felt in the southern part of the state.
+While the northern part of New Hampshire saw little to no rain, a widespread 2" of rain fell over the southeastern part of New Hampshire.
+An isolated part of southern New Hampshire saw as high as 4 to 6 inches of rainfall.

 New Jersey

 New Jersey was particularly hard hit with flooding and wind damage and a state of emergency was declared as a result.
 The strong winds which frequently gusted 50-60 mph in most areas and up to 70 mph in spots wreaked the most havoc statewide, toppling numerous trees onto roads, cars, houses, and power lines causing widespread power outages.
 In Middlesex County, a large tree fell on a vehicle injuring two people.
 Wind and rain forced the closure of parts of the New Jersey Turnpike, a near complete shutdown of the NJ Transit system, and toppled a high rise crane in Atlantic City, NJ causing dangerous debris to drop to the ground.
 PSE&G reported about 459,000 customers lost power during the height of the storm on Saturday March 13th, making it the worst storm in the utility's history.

 On Friday morning March 19th, nearly a week after the storm, 2,200 people in the state were still without power and many folks along the Passaic river in northeastern New Jersey were still dealing with major flooding.
 Thousands of businesses and residents in flood prone areas across the state received damage where major flooding occurred.
 Officials say more than 1,300 buildings in Morris County alone were damaged because of flooding along the Passaic, Ramapo and Pompton rivers.
 Preliminary estimates from flooding and wind damage in New Jersey alone are in the millions of dollars.
 Elsewhere in the area, flooding and wind damage was not as severe, but impacts from minor river flooding and downed trees and power lines were still felt in many areas.